The Loss of a Grandchild

 Guilt – may arise because you fear the baby may have inherited a problem from you, or because you had bad thoughts about the pregnancy, or because you feel your reactions and feelings are inappropriate.

-Conflict – your religious beliefs, perhaps, may differ from your child’s, so you see these events in a different way.
-You may have been taught to ‘keep a stiff upper lip’ or ‘not to talk about these things’ and find it hard to accept or understand the way stillbirths and newborn deaths are approached today.
+Conflict – you may have been taught to ‘keep a stiff upper lip’ or ‘not to talk about these things’ and find it hard to accept or understand the way grief is approached when a baby dies today.
+Perhaps you have different religious beliefs, and explain things in different ways.

 - If you live close enough, go to the hospital and see the baby’s parents.

 - If it is possible for you to see the baby, do so.
-This will be helpful to you in mourning your grandchild and also to your own child, who will value shared memories.
+This will be helpful to you in mourning your grandchild.
+It is also likely to help your child if you have shared memories of meeting the baby.

-- If you feel you can, offer to help with practical details that often fall to the father – help him to register the birth and death, help arrange the funeral – but try not to be too hurt if the offer is rejected.
+- If you feel you can, offer to help with practical details that often fall to the partner – registering the baby’s birth, helping to arrange the funeral.
+Try not to be too hurt if your offers of help are rejected.

 - Your child has probably been given leaflets, which you can read.
 They may help your grief and also give you an idea of how the baby’s parents feel and how you can help.